namansharma3007/HillsideHaven/README.md

 * Process a refund by selecting the booking from the list and clicking the refund button.

 ### Note
 Due to the slow fetching of data from the database, it may take some time to update the booking details.
-You may need to click on "Check Details" then cross output, again click on "Check Details" in order to get filtered details and also please confirm with customer weather he/she has received confirmation mail or not prior refreshing the page.
+You may need to click on "Check Details" then cross output, again click on "Check Details" in order to get filtered details.